 - Data Science Research - This Big Data Analytics research is led by Dr. Cyril S. Ku.
 It is an inter-disciplinary collaboration between the Department of Public Health (for behavioral research with Dr. Corey H. Basch and Dr. Aleksandar Kecojevic) and the Department of Computer Science (for data warehousing and data mining research).
+It is also an inter-institutional collaboration between William Paterson University and Seton Hall University.
+Dr. Thomas J. Marlowe in the Department of Mathematics and Computer Science at Seton Hall University offers his expertise in statistical analyses.
 Project description is described in these presentations: Poster 1 and Poster 2.

 - DSP (Digital Signal Processing) Research - DSP research is led by Dr. Bogong Su, in collaboration with Dr. Erh-Wen Hu.
 Research activities in DSP have been progressing in the Computer Science Department since 1996.
 Please consult Dr. Su's research page for more information about this project.
 The latest research effort is highlighted in this poster presentation.

 - Software Engineering Research - Dr. Cyril S. Ku has on-going research in various topics in software engineering with an international group of researchers.
 Currently the focus is on collaborative software engineering process.
 Please consult Dr. Ku's home page for more information about his research.